gumaerc-testorg/20.109-fall-2007/content/pages/labs/mod1_m13refactor.md

   youtube_id: null
 ---

-All parts are specified at the {{% resource_link "cd48c3fa-59ea-4fa5-91fe-e2376a8b786f" "Registry of Standard Biological Parts" %}}.
+All parts are specified at the [Registry of Standard Biological Parts](http://parts.igem.org/Main_Page).
 Refine the parts there as well as here.

 {{< tableopen >}}
 {{< theadopen >}}